-51 OA, para.
+&lt;sup>52 OA, para.
 7.9.2 and OA, para.
 7.7.4, 'Pre-trial stage', 'EAW, EIO and transfer of proceedings'.
-Similar recommendations were made in Improveaw, recommendation 6.1.
+Similar recommendations were made in Improveaw, recommendation 6.1. &lt;sup>53 OA, para.

-10 Digitalisation52 Hearing the requested person (by videoconference) (Article 18(1)(a) of FD 2002/584/JHA) Hearing the requested person pending the decision on the execution of a prosecution-EAW affords the requested person an opportunity to put forward arguments challenging the EAW or the national arrest warrant and might lead to a withdrawal of the EAW.
-Such a hearing also enables the issuing authority to assess whether continuing the surrender procedure is necessary.
-Thus, hearing the requested person pending the decision on the execution of a prosecution-EAW can serve the interests of the requested person (with regard to proportionality) as well as the interests of the issuing judicial authority (with regard to effectiveness and efficiency).
-53 10.1 Recommendation To the issuing judicial authorities of the Member States Consider requesting a hearing of the requested person on the basis of (the amended) Article 18(1)(a) of the EAW Framework Decision, once the requested person is arrested in the executing Member State.54 Widening the scope of Article 18(1)(a) of FD 2002/584/JHA to include execution-EAWs The possibility of hearing a requested person against whom an execution-EAW is issued pending the decision on the execution of that EAW can serve the same interests as a hearing in case of a prosecution-EAW.55 This affords the requested person the opportunity to plea for forwarding the judgment instead of surrendering him, and the issuing judicial authority the opportunity to determine whether to continue the surrender procedure.
-However, currently Article 18(1)(a) of the EAW Framework Decision only applies to prosecution-EAWs.56 10.2 Recommendation To the EU legislator 52 OA, para.
 7.10.

+EAW can serve the interests of the requested person (with regard to proportionality) as well as the interests of the issuing judicial authority (with regard to effectiveness and efficiency).
+10.1 Recommendation To the issuing judicial authorities of the Member States Consider requesting a hearing of the requested person on the basis of (the amended) Article 18(1)(a) of the EAW Framework Decision, once the requested person is arrested in the executing Member State.
+Widening the scope of Article 18(1)(a) of FD 2002/584/JHA to include execution-EAWs The possibility of hearing a requested person against whom an execution-EAW is issued pending the decision on the execution of that EAW can serve the same interests as a hearing in case of a prosecution-EAW.
+This affords the requested person the opportunity to plea for forwarding the judgment instead of surrendering him, and the issuing judicial authority the opportunity to determine whether to continue the surrender procedure.
+However, currently Article 18(1)(a) of the EAW Framework Decision only applies to prosecution-EAWs.
+10.2 Recommendation To the EU legislator Consider widening the scope of (the amended) Article 18(1)(a) of the EAW Framework Decision in order to allow the hearing of a requested person against whom an execution-EAW is issued pending the decision on the execution of that EAW.
+Videoconferencing as an alternative to temporary surrender in postponed surrender cases Article 24 of the EAW Framework Decision only provides for the temporary surrender of the requested person if surrender is postponed in the executing Member State.
+However, allowing videoconferencing in such situations would provide a more flexible and efficient alternative. &lt;sup>54 OA, para.
+7.10.2.